SirusCodes/AntiLang/README.md

 ,{1; 1}add
 ```

-and obviously you return like that...
+To return values, we use:

 ```
 ,<value> return
 ```

-### Builtin Functions
+### Built-in Functions

-AntiLang have a support for a bunch of builtin function.
-I might add a few more - just [open an issue](https://github.com/SirusCodes/AntiLang/issues/new) for it.

-Currently it supports:
+AntiLang has a small set of built-in functions, and I might add more in the future if you leave me some memes (or suggestions).
+So far, we support:

 - `{array|string}len`: Returns the length of an array or string.
 - `{array}first`: Returns the first element of an array.